Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 You should expect to engage in anthropological and ethical debates - debates that have, in fact, long informed social ethnographic inquiry and inspired the leaders of this (sub)field.

-We will explore these interrelations through a range of topics that receive anthropological attention, including culture, cultural relativism and ethnocentrism, kinship, inequality, migration, globalisation, tradition and modernity, anime, memes, humour, terrorism, creepy clowns, monsters, emotion, gender, funerals, medicine, health and healing, food, eating and cyborgs.
+We will explore these interrelations through a range of topics that receive anthropological attention, including culture, cultural relativism and ethnocentrism, kinship, inequality, migration, globalisation, traditions and modernities, anime, memes, humour, terrorism, work, emotion, gender, funerals, medicine, health and healing, food, eating.
+In short - our studies will take us through internationally sourced and empirically based contemporary studies of the fascinating, diverse and, at times, ethically challenging ways of being human in a globalising world.

 |Paper title||Global and Local Cultures|